mementomoryn/rmm/wiki/FAQ.md

 This is a fork based on [j-hc/revanced-magisk-module repo](https://github.com/j-hc/revanced-magisk-module) with little twists & improvements of my own.

+> [!NOTE]
+> This is just a personal fork.
+I can't guarantee you stability, because i'm only working on this when i've the time.

 ## What are the differences of this fork?

 There isn't much, but these are some features that i like: